 Because medical masks are rare and expensive, you can wear masks made of cloth.
-Garnish your nose and mouth with a cloth mask, especially when you want to leave the house to fulfil something important.
+Garnish your nose and mouth with a cloth mask, especially when you want to leave the house to fulfill something important.

 Health experts from CDC, see cloth face masks can slow the spread of disease, in addition to maintaining social distance, especially from high-risk groups such as senior citizens and people with weak immunity.

-You can make your own face mask with cotton cloth.
+You can make your own face mask with a cotton cloth.
 The cloth used as a tablecloth or bed sheet is the best for a face mask.
 Homemade masks are useful for blocking large particles like sneezing and coughing.

 Limit Your Fingers

-Use your knees, elbows, feet or knuckles instead of your fingertips.
+Use your knees, elbows, feet, or knuckles instead of your fingertips.
 You might press a button or pull the lever every time you open the door in a public place.
 Stop.
 Use other body parts to do it.

 For example, when making payments at the convenience store cashier, prioritize using digital transactions.
 Similarly, when you open the door of the mini-market, use your feet or elbows to push the door instead of your hands.

 If this is not possible, you can wrap any door handle with your tissue or jacket.
 Wash your jacket after you travel.
-We never know, what particles are attached to the door handles, ATM buttons and the surface of money moreover, if you will use your hands to touch food and face.
+We never know, what particles are attached to the door handles, ATM buttons, and the surface of money moreover, if you will use your hands to touch food and face.